RJ-9H/ISF--Project/README.md

 # ISF--Project
 An implementation of Albert Chern's Schrodinger Smoke into python with a comparison simulation using Lax-Friedrich.
+For Computational Physics course